Boubacar7/ptfastro/src/content/work/mission2.md

 description: |
   Within the Cloud/DevOps team of Atos France for the Caisse Nationale de l'assurance Maladie (CNAM), I'm working as a DevOps Architect for the implementation of container orchestration infrastructure for the mon espace numérique de santé (ENS) platform.
 tags:
+  - Design
   - Openshift
   - Vmware
-  - Gitlab
-  - Artifactory
-  - Elasticsearch
-  - RHIDM
-  - LDAP
-  - Ansible
-  - ArgoCD
+  - CI/CD
-  - OADP
+  - Apps Migrations
 ---
 ## DevOps Architect